Updated May 22, 2023

 The Micro Secure Digital High Capacity (MicroSDHC) card stores data up to 32 GB.
 Like SDXC, it can transfer up to 10 MB per second.

-The Micro Secure Extended Capacity (MicroSDXC) card is the same as the SDXC which supports the storage over 32 GB and up to 2 TB.
+The Micro Secure Extended Capacity (MicroSDXC) card is the same as the SDXC, which supports storage over 32 GB and up to 2 TB.

 It transfers data faster than the MicroSD and MicroSDHC.